 3 – They Have a Nest Nearby

-Wild rabbits are actually quite protective when it comes to their young ones.
-Despite this fact, they actually do not spend all that much time near their young or the nest.
+Wild rabbits are quite protective when it comes to their young ones.
+Despite this fact, they don’t spend all that much time near their young or the nest.
 They will, however, return to the area multiple times a day to feed their young.

 See what to do if you accidentally disturb a rabbit nest here.

 Perhaps the wild rabbit hasn’t fully constructed their nest yet.
-Mother rabbits in particular have a responsibility of building a proper nest to protect and house their young ones.
+Mother rabbits in particular have the responsibility of building a proper nest to protect and house their young ones.

 Most of the time, they will do this just a short distance underground as being underground can offer them some measure of protection from predators as well as the elements.